 Lest you should worry I haven't done anything- I still have had a couple of productive days here.
 The Sheep hat is finished- and oh man is it cute!

-Yarn: Leftover Berrocco Vintage from Parker's Blanket
+Berrocco Vintage from

 Needle: US 7